Kawaxte/TwentyTenLauncher/README.md

 ## Features
 - You can sign in using a *valid* Microsoft account.
   - Enter (*case insensitive*) "**$MS**:**$MICROSOFT**" as the login credentials to initiate the MSA.
-- Support for skins and *sounds for versions between INDEV and 1.5.2.
+- Support for skins and the usage of sound proxy.
+  - Due to the way the launcher works, it is nearly impossible to add specific proxy ports to specific versions of the game.
 - Out-of-box compatibility with MCPatcher and ModLoader.
 - Automatic update checking for the latest releases.
 ![Launcher](https://i.imgur.com/CNB25rv.png)